-Handling Matters of Paternity in Bernalillo County & throughout
+Handling Fathers' Rights & Paternity in Bernalillo County & throughout

 Establishing paternity is very important.
 It provides many emotional benefits for the child or children and legally entitles the children to the same rights as those of a child whose parents are married.
-NM Divorce & Custody Law, LLC knows the importance of having both parents in a child’s life and can help you with establishing paternity.
+Our family attorneys at NM Divorce & Custody Law, LLC know the importance of having both parents in a child’s life and can help you with establishing paternity.

 Everyone’s support was wonderful, and so needed, during such a brutal, emotional, and heartbreaking time. - M.F.

 The laws in New Mexico give the opportunity to both the mother and the father to petition for custody and visitation arrangements.
 Despite the misconceptions, mothers are not favored over fathers.
 However, fathers must first establish their paternity in court before they can exercise those rights.

 When paternity is established, the father can petition for rights such as:

 - Involvement in important life decisions

 - Responsibility for the child's emotional and financial needs

 Paternity is the legal status of fatherhood.
 In New Mexico, this means that a court or government agency has determined which individual is biologically the child’s father, often through paternity testing.
 It can also be established voluntarily by the parents when they sign an affidavit and file it with the Department of Health.
 A paternity case involves minor children when the parents are not in a legally recognized marriage.

 Not only does a child benefit from knowing and developing an emotional bond with both parents, but it also helps the child succeed and find security in knowing their parents.
 Once paternity is established, the child has the right to inherit benefits upon the father’s death, and the mother can receive child support to help in raising the child.
 As the established father, you will have rights and responsibilities towards the child including custody or visitation rights.